How to improve performance in any organization

 Identify close-knit groups and organizational silos within your organization - and the individuals who tie them together.

-Characterize your organization with regards to being fragmented or centralized and general level of collaboration for knowledge sharing, innovation, communication, and collaboration.
+Characterize your organization based on general level of knowledge sharing, innovation, competitiveness etc.

 Find individual connectors, bridge builders, bottlenecks, and influencers within your organizational network.